 Fostering trust and dialogue at home builds confidence and self-awareness.

-- Ask About Their Day: Simple questions like, “What was the best part of your day?” can spark meaningful conversations.
+- Ask About Their Day: Simple questions like, “What was the best part of your day?” can spark meaningful conversations with your children.
 Open-ended questions help give your kiddo a voice.
 They also show that you care.

 - Listen Actively: Pay attention to their concerns and celebrate their achievements, big or small.
 Respond to your child by repeating after them and asking relevant questions according to what they told you.

-- Discuss Goals and Challenges: Help them set realistic academic and personal goals while brainstorming solutions for any hurdles.
+- Discuss Goals and Challenges: Help your children set realistic academic and personal goals while brainstorming solutions for any hurdles.

 5. Stay Informed About Educational Trends

-Keeping up with changes in education helps you advocate for your child’s needs.
+Keeping up with educational changes helps you advocate for your child’s needs.

-- Learn About Curriculum Updates: Understand what your child is learning and how you can support them.
+- Learn About Curriculum Updates: Read and understand what your child is learning and how you can support them.

-- Explore Educational Policies: Stay aware of policies affecting your child’s school, such as funding, testing, and extracurricular programming.
+- Explore Educational Policies: Be aware of policies affecting your child’s school, such as funding, testing, and extracurricular programming.

-- Leverage Technology: Use online resources, apps, and platforms to stay connected with the school community and access learning materials.
+- Leverage Technology: Try to use online resources, apps, and platforms to stay connected with the school community and access learning materials.

 6. Advocate for Your Child